agrc/atlas/README.md

 ```
 to bring in all required dependencies.

-An SVG MIME type that is used in this app is defined in [web.config](web.config).
+A WASM MIME type that is used in the Esri JS API (geometry engine) is defined in [web.config](_src/web.config).
 This will cause a server error in IIS if you have the same type defined in a parent directory.
 If you experience this error you will need to remove one of the duplicate MIME type definitions.